melle/gwncli/README.md

 - **Delete rules** - Remove rules by name or MAC address
 - **Aliases support** - Use friendly names instead of MAC addresses
 - **Cross-platform** - Works on macOS and Linux
-- **Modern Swift** - Built with Swift 6.2 and structured concurrency

 ## Use Case